-A common question, “What is an NOC code?”.
-The National Occupational Classification (NOC) is a nationally recognized and standardized system that assigns a four-digit code and job description to every occupation in the Canadian labour market.
+The National Occupational Classification (NOC) is recognized in Canada as a standardized system that allocates a four-digit code and job description to every existing occupation in the Canadian labour market.

 The NOC occupations are arranged by skill type and skill level.
 Generally, the skill type is the first digit of the code and the skill level by the second digit.
 When an immigration program refers to occupations as high-skilled or low-skilled, they are referring to the second digit of the NOC code.